Rosalind Russell: Early career

 In her first years in Hollywood, Russell was characterized, both in her personal life and film career, as a sophisticated "lady".
 This dissatisfied Russell, who said in a 1936 interview:

 Being typed as a lady is the greatest misfortune possible to a motion picture actress.
 It limits your characterizations, confines you to play feminine sops and menaces and the public never highly approves of either.
 An impeccably dressed lady is always viewed with suspicion in real life and when you strut onto the screen with beautiful clothes and charming manners, the most naive of theatergoers senses immediately that you are in a position to do the hero no good.
 I earnestly want to get away from this.
 First, because I want to improve my career and professional life and, secondly because I am tired of being a clothes horse – a sort of hothouse orchid in a stand of wild flowers.

 Russell approached director Frank Lloyd for help changing her image, but instead, Lloyd cast her as a wealthy aristocrat in Under Two Flags (1936).
 She was then cast as catty gossip Sylvia Fowler in the comedy The Women (1939), directed by George Cukor.
 The film was a major hit, boosting Russell's career and establishing her reputation as a comedienne.

 Russell continued to display her talent for comedy in the classic screwball comedy His Girl Friday (1940), directed by Howard Hawks.
-In the film, a reworking of Ben Hecht's story The Front Page, Russell plays quick-witted ace reporter Hildy Johnson, who was also the ex-wife of her newspaper editor Walter Burns (Cary Grant).
+In the film, a reworking of Ben Hecht's story The Front Page, Russell plays quick-witted ace reporter Hildy Johnson, who is also the ex-wife of her newspaper editor Walter Burns (Cary Grant).
 Russell had been, as she put it, "Everyone's fifteenth choice" for the role of Hildy in the film.
 Before her being cast, Howard Hawks had asked Katharine Hepburn, Irene Dunne, Claudette Colbert, Jean Arthur, Margaret Sullavan, and Ginger Rogers if they would like to play the brash, fast-talking reporter in his film.
 All of them refused.
-Russell found out about this while riding on a train to New York, when she read an article in The New York Times stating that she had been cast in the film and listing all the actresses who had turned the part down.
+Russell found out about this while riding on a train to New York, when she read an article in The New York Times stating that she had been cast in the film and listing all the actresses who had turned down the part.

 Later career

-In the 1940s, Russell made more comedies including The Feminine Touch (1941), Take a Letter, Darling and My Sister Eileen (both 1942), dramas including Sister Kenny (1946) and Mourning Becomes Electra (1947), and a murder mystery: The Velvet Touch (1948).